marcusguttenplan/creative-tech-toolkit/physical-computing/Useful-Circuits/Safety Circuits/Gpio ruggedizer/Readme.md

 **Use Case and Warnings:**
-This is used on all the rugged-circuits boards as a way to protect I/O pins from overvolting, shorting to ground, and shorting to each-other.
+This is used on all the rugged-circuits(tm?) boards as a way to protect I/O pins from overvolting, shorting to ground, and shorting to each-other.

-the resettable (PTC) fuse has internal resistanc.
+the resettable (PTC) fuse has internal resistance.
 This means you may not need a limiting resistor for powering led's.

 **What this circuit does:**

-A 5.1 Volt reverse biased zener diode protects from overvolting (up to 24V) while a resettable fuse protects from current spikes and shorting.
+A 5.1 Volt reverse-biased Zener diode protects from overvolting (up to 24V) while a resettable fuse protects from current spikes and shorting.

 **Key Parts:**